BFTrick/presentation-wc-denver-2015/presentation-wc-denver-2015.md

 ^ Thanks for staying with me to the very end of the day.
 You might be feeling tired right now BUT what I've done is decided that conferences are like concerts and the best speakers are at the very end of the day.

+^ I should have just tweeted out the link to the presentation.

 ---

 # Problem: Being *Unknown*